-- The expectations with regard to uniform are clearly laid down within letters to parents (sent at the end of all academic years) and on the Academy website, and must be adhered to.
-Pupils are expected to be impeccably dressed at all times during the school day. - Tutors play a key role in removing items of clothing which are not part of the uniform (hats, hoodies, trainers), at the start of the day, and in ensuring that standards / expectations are high.
-Other staff will also remove items which are not part of the school uniform throughout the day. - "Black Shoes" (formal, school-type, leather) are an expectation and therefore students should not be allowed to wear trainers or other variations on the policy.
-Plain black boots with a flat sole are also acceptable, but should be no larger than ankle height. - A Blazer must be worn at all times, but can be removed when in classrooms if appropriate and when permission is given by the teacher.
-In this case, the blazer should be worn as students leave the respective lesson.
-The only exception to this is during hot weather, and as determined by the head teacher.
-Blazers must display the Academy badge. - Students must wear a formal white shirt, and not a polo shirt or any other variation. - Black jean-type trousers and leggings are not to be worn as an alternative to formal black trousers. - Ties must be worn at all times. - Girls who wear skirts rather than trousers for school should ensure that skirt lengths are reasonable (i.e. no shorter than just above the knee). - PE Kit must be brought to and worn in every practical PE lesson, even if a note excludes a child from taking an active part within the lesson.
+- The expectations with regard to uniform are clearly laid down within letters to parents (sent at the end of all academic years) and on the academy website, and must be adhered to.
+Pupils are expected to be impeccably dressed at all times during the school day. - Tutors play a key role in removing items of clothing which are not part of the uniform (hats, hoodies, trainers), at the start of the day, and in ensuring that standards / expectations are high. - "Black Shoes" (formal, school-type, leather) are an expectation and therefore students should not be allowed to wear trainers or other variations on the policy. - A Blazer must be worn at all times, but can be removed when in classrooms if appropriate.
+In this case, the blazer should be worn as students leave the respective lesson. - Students must wear a formal white shirt, and not a polo shirt or any other variation. - Black jean-type trousers and leggings are not to be worn as an alternative to formal black trousers. - Ties must be worn at all times. - Girls who wear skirts rather than trousers for school should ensure that skirt lengths are reasonable (i.e. no shorter than just above the knee).
+Staff should model this behavioural expectation. - PE Kit must be brought to and worn in every practical PE lesson, even if a note excludes a child from taking an active part within the lesson.
 In cases where students fail to bring a PE kit, spare kit may be provided by PE staff.
 In this case, the student is obliged to wear the replacement uniform provided.
-Pupils who refuse to participate receive an after-school detention. - After PE lessons, students should always change back in to their full school uniform, including footwear, even at the end of the Academy day.
-This supports us in ensuring that students look smart and well-presented on their journeys to and from the Academy, which impacts on the image of the Academy presented in the local community. - Uniform passes must be given by the respective form tutor on all occasions when a pupil does not wear full school uniform.
-Uniform passes will only be given in rare and exceptional circumstances, usually when a medical condition exists.
-When not in full uniform, students should remain off-timetable with form tutors or other appropriate staff until the issue is addressed from the first day onwards. - In colder weather, pupils can wear scarfs, hats and gloves for school, but are required to remove these, as well as coats and other outdoor clothing, when they enter classrooms.
-Coats should be plain in colour, and hoodies should not be worn as an alternative to outdoor coats, or worn underneath blazers.
+Refusal to do so will require further action, including conversations with parents. - After PE lessons, students should always change back in to their full school uniform, including footwear, even at the end of the academy day.
+This supports us in ensuring that students look smart and well presented on their journeys to and from the academy, which impacts on the image of the academy which is presented in the local community. - Uniform passes must be given by the respective form tutor on all occasions when a pupil does not wear full school uniform.
+Uniform passes should only be given for 1 day, and after this students should remain off-timetable with form tutors until the issue is addressed.
+Importantly, sensibility should take some importance; form tutors have a responsibility to ensure that they communicate effectively with parents, and agree reasonable timescales for issues to be resolved when this cannot happen within 1 day, as would be usual. - In colder weather, pupils can wear scarfs, hats and gloves for school, but are required to remove these, as well as coats and other outdoor clothing, as soon as they enter the classroom.
+Coats should be plain in colour, and hoodies should not be worn as an alternative to outdoor coats.